 Doing all we can

-Since we launched our Refugee Appeal in 2013 we have been able to provide more than £200,000 in funding to our partners in Jordan, thanks to the generosity of All We Can’s supporters.
+Since we launched our Refugee Appeal in 2013 we have been able to provide more than £300,000 in funding to our partners in the Middle East with thanks to the generosity of All We Can’s supporters.

 Maurice Adams, Chief Executive, says: “Since the conflict in Syria began our TV screens have been filled with images of pain, suffering and death.
 We cannot begin to understand the injustices that Syrian people have endured in that time.
 I would like to thank our supporters and the thousands of people in Methodist congregations around Britain who have already donated to our Syria Appeal.

-As the conflict heads into its seventh year, we pray for the multitude of civilians caught in the crossfire, the refugees fleeing to safety who have lost their homes and their loved ones, the people of the surrounding nations offering safety and shelter, and the thousands of staff and volunteers from Medair and our partners in the ACT Alliance who are working tirelessly in challenging situations.”
+As the conflict heads into its eighth year, we pray for the multitude of civilians caught in the crossfire, the refugees fleeing to safety who have lost their homes and their loved ones, the people of the surrounding nations offering safety and shelter, and the thousands of staff and volunteers who are working tirelessly in challenging situations.”